When you enter a new sales or purchase invoice, you might find that Manager automatically credits the invoice with some amount, making the

 Balance due less than the invoice

-Some bookkeeping errors can be discovered immediately, some can take weeks or even months to discover.
-Used properly, Manager’s double-entry accounting system ensures all errors will be eventually discovered.
+Some bookkeeping errors can be discovered immediately; some can take weeks or even months to discover.
+Used properly, Manager’s double-entry accounting system ensures all errors will be ultimately discovered.

-In the example above, even if you didn’t notice the bookkeeping error, eventually the customer who actually paid $2,345.30 on 26/04/2017 would complain that its customer statements did not reflect the payment.
+In the example above, even if you did not notice the bookkeeping error, eventually the customer who actually paid 2,345.30 on 26/04/2021 would complain that its customer statements did not reflect the payment.
 Or your Aged Receivables report would show that customer’s account becoming more and more overdue.
 Sooner or later, you would discover the payment having been attributed to the wrong customer.

 Some automatic allocations are not so obvious.